Nirupam Bajpai

 Nirupam Bajpai, a US-based Indian educationist and economist, is the Senior Research Scholar at the Earth Institute of the Columbia University and the Senior Development Advisor and Director of its South Asia Program.
 He is the founding director of the Columbia Global Centers South Asia, an office he held between July 2010 and August 2014, and is the author of a number of publications, including India in the Era of Economic Reforms.

 Education and career

-Bajpai, after graduating from Lucknow and securing a PhD in economics in 1988, moved to US in 1992 where he worked at the Massachusetts Institute of Technology before joining Harvard Institute for International Development of Harvard University in 1995.
+Bajpai was admitted to the M.Com. programme at the University of Lucknow in 1983 after completing his B.Com. in Mumbai.
+He graduated from the University of Lucknow and was awarded a PhD in Economics in 1988 before moving to the United States in 1992. where he worked at the Massachusetts Institute of Technology before joining Harvard Institute for International Development of Harvard University in 1995.
 He worked at Harvard University till 2002 during which time he also worked at the Kennedy School of Government of the University and led the Harvard India Program.
 In 2002, he joined Columbia University and is associated with the institution since then, working in various capacities.